Psychonauts 2: Gameplay

 Each of the game's levels exist in their respective character's consciousness.
 Levels often require completion of a goal to resolve the character's psychological issues.
 Environmental design in each level gives insight into the character's life experience and mental state.
 In one level, Raz enters the mind of a character crippled by alcoholism.
 The level design alludes to the character's struggles, with beer bottles used as set pieces.
 Another character develops a gambling addiction; their level is set in a warped casino-hospital amalgam.
 Combat foes in the levels are typically personifications of mental phenomena.
 Censors attack Raz with stamps, flying Regrets drop weights, and Enablers buff other enemies' health and attacks.
 In fights, Raz combines his abilities with melee attacks and dodges.
 When Raz falls through a level or depletes his health, he respawns at a checkpoint.
-Several levels culminate in a boss battle arena.
+Several levels culminate in a boss battle.

-When not progressing the story, Raz may explore the four distinct hubs of a large overworld.
+When not progressing the story, Raz can explore the four distinct hubs of a large overworld.
 He begins in the Motherlobe, a corporate building used as the Psychonauts' headquarters.
-Later, he may explore the surrounding areas: an open Quarry, the wooded Questionable Area? and the Green Needle Gulch swampland.
-Raz may interact with many of the world's characters, and complete side activities and scavenger hunts.
+Later, he can explore the surrounding areas: an open Quarry, the wooded Questionable Area? and the Green Needle Gulch swampland.
+Raz can interact with many of the world's characters, and complete side activities and scavenger hunts.
 Completed levels may be revisited.
 Across the levels and hubs, Raz amasses several collectible items, such as Figments, Memory Vaults and Nuggets of Wisdom.
 Some items, such as PSI Cards, increase Raz's rank and unlock ability upgrades.
-In-game currency is spent on Pins—which provide passive gameplay effects—health kits and other items.
+In-game currency can be spent on Pins, which provide passive gameplay effects such as health kits, and other items.